Phosphoric acid: Uses

+Phosphoric acid may also be used for chemical polishing (etching) of metals like aluminium or for passivation of steel products in a process called phosphatization.

 Safety

 Phosphoric acid is not a strong acid.
 However, at moderate concentrations phosphoric acid solutions are irritating to the skin.
 Contact with concentrated solutions can cause severe skin burns and permanent eye damage.

 A link has been shown between long-term regular cola intake and osteoporosis in later middle age in women (but not men).